zenomt/rtmfp-cpp/test/tcserver.md

 of the `tcUrl` member of the `connect` command’s argument object, without the leading slash (if any).
 However, this is not required.

-If the `app` member is not present in the `connect` command's argument object, the App name will be derived from the `tcUrl` member in the conventional way.
+If the `app` member is not present in the `connect` command’s argument object, the App name will be derived from the `tcUrl` member in the conventional way.
 If neither the `app` nor `tcUrl` members are present, the connection will be rejected.